 I am an International Security Program Postdoctoral Fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 I received my Ph.D. in International Development from the University of Edinburgh in 2024.

-My work lies at the intersection of comparative politics and international relations, focusing on conflict and security, with a regional interest in Africa.
-My research examines how armed groups and civilians alike adapt to structural constraints and develop strategies for survival during armed conflict.
-Based on extensive field research in Nigeria with former Boko Haram associates, my book project, Civilians Behind Front Lines, explains differences in armed group governance and civilian cooperation patterns in insurgent-controlled territories.
-In other work, I study people’s navigation of internal armed group dynamics, the methodological and ethical challenges of researching armed groups, and more recently the security risks of terrorist organizations’ use of emerging technologies.
+My first research stream investigates how armed groups and civilians alike adapt to structural constraints and develop strategies for survival during armed conflict.
+Based on extensive field research in Nigeria with former Boko Haram members and associates, my book project, Civilians Behind Front Lines, explains differences in armed group governance and civilian cooperation patterns in insurgent-controlled territories.
+Related work examines people's navigation of internal armed group dynamics and the methodological and ethical challenges of researching armed groups.

 I hold an M.Sc. in African Studies from the University of Edinburgh, an M.Sc. in Development Studies from the London School of Economics and Political Science, and a B.A. in Social Sciences from Humboldt University Berlin.
 I have worked for and consulted the United Nations, the German Corporation for International Development (GIZ), and non-governmental organizations in Germany, India, Nigeria, Thailand, and the United States.